Stepping a heavy mast on a sail boat can be an awkward job.

 MAST STEPPING PROCEDURE

-Before putting the stick up, inspect the standing rigging where it attaches to the mast and deck.
+Before putting the mast up, inspect the standing rigging where it attaches to the mast and deck.

 All cotter pin ends must be rolled over leaving nothing sticking out and